 The National Museum of Computing receives no public funding – it relies entirely on donations!

-Bletchley Park has featured in many films, television programs and series.
+Bletchley Park has featured in many films, TV shows and series.
 For example, ‘The Bletchley Circle’ is one of the most famous adaptations of the work that went on here.

 Perhaps more famous now is the hugely popular movie ‘The Imitation Game’, which stars Benedict Cumberbatch as Alan Turing.

 Bletchley Park holds a ‘Roll of Honor’.
-This catalogues the names of people who, at Bletchley Park and elsewhere, were involved with signals intelligence.
+This catalogs the names of people who, at Bletchley Park and elsewhere, were involved with signals intelligence.
 Over 13,000 names and ranks are listed here!

 Kate Middleton, Duchess of Cambridge, famously visited Bletchley Park.
 She revealed that her Great Grandmother and Great Aunt, who were twins, had worked there as Duty Officers during the Second World War.

-Do you have any interesting or fun facts about Bletchley Park that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Bletchley Park?
+Share them in the comments below!